Supporting post-partum mothers with a connected wellness ecosystem

 Provider Portal

-Providers are informed of urgent anomalies automatically
+Providers are informed of anomalies with a Severity Score>4 automatically

 Home hub with prioritized notifications and action items